How a speeding ticket impacts your insurance in Texas

 Our base profile drivers own a 2021 Toyota Camry, commute five days a week and drive 12,000 miles annually.

 These are sample rates and should only be used for comparative purposes.

 How to lower your car insurance after a speeding ticket in Texas

 Though it can be frustrating to see higher car insurance premiums for Texas drivers as the result of a speeding ticket, there are several things to consider to lower the cost of car insurance.
 These cost-saving measures can be used to reduce the out-of-pocket cost often seen with a speeding ticket conviction.

 Get quotes from other car insurance companies

-With each car insurance company using a different rating structure, Texas drivers may be able to offset auto insurance increases by shopping insurance companies and comparing quotes.
-As you can see from the table below, some companies have much higher average annual premium increases from a speeding ticket than others.
+Because each car insurance company uses a unique rating structure, Texas drivers may be able to offset auto insurance increases by shopping insurance companies and comparing quotes.
+Based on our study of average car insurance rates, Geico and State Farm offered the cheapest rates for drivers after a speeding ticket.

 *Premiums are average annual full coverage premiums for 40-year-olds

 Take advantage of discounts